CHE 1000 PREPARATION FOR PRINCIPLES OF CHEMISTRY

 CHE 4425 SPECIAL TOPICS IN CHEMISTRY

-Four hours.
+Two to four hours.
 Prerequisite: Permission of instructor.
 This course allows for an upper level examination of current or advanced topics in chemistry.

 CHE 4455 ADVANCED INORGANIC CHEMISTRY